Authors

 Ruth Lillegraven

 Ruth Lillegraven debuted in 2005 with a collection of poetry entitled Big Bad Poems.
-Since then, she has published a novel, six poetry collections as well as children books.
-Her work has been nominated for several prizes and she was awarded, among other distinctions, The Brage Prize and Nynorsk Literature Prize.
-Her first psychological crime thriller, Everything is Mine (Alt er mitt), is the first in a series, with huge sucess and multiple international sales, as well as film rights sold to Nordisk film.
-Blood Ties is the second volume in the “Clara – series”.
+Since then, she has published a novel, six poetry collections, as well as children books.
+Her work has been nominated for several prizes and she was awarded, among other distinctions, the Brage Prize and the Nynorsk Literature Prize.
+Her first psychological crime thriller, Everything is Mine (Alt er mitt), has enjoyed tremendous success and multiple international sales.

 Read more